almostmavron/demo_fcg_usr_mgmt/README.md

 - `docker compose up fcg_usr_mgmt_app`

 ## Usage
+CRUD REST operations are supported, just point your favourite tool to: `http://localhost:8881/api/users`

 Tip: you can find a Postman collection to start with under `src/test/resources`.

-Point your favourite tool to: `http://localhost:8881/api/users` CRUD REST operations are supported.
+**Search**

 To perform a search use  `http://localhost:8881/api/users/search` with at least one of the following query parameters: